aboogie24/aws_eks/README.md

 # aws_eks
 Deploy a EKS cluster to aws

+Using Pulumi we will deploy a aws eks cluster

+# Required tools